 Vancouver Female Rep Hockey Program

-Vancouver Female Hockey provides the opportunity to join their Rep Program in Peewee, Bantam & Midget levels.
+Vancouver Female Hockey provides the opportunity for players to join their Rep Program in the Peewee, Bantam and Midget levels.

 What is the Rep Program?

 What is the evaluation process?

 Players and goaltenders will be evaluated by a committee appointed by VFIHA Executive for each division.
 The evaluations will be made by the Rep Coaches for that division and may include volunteer third party evaluator(s), or paid third party evaluator(s) at the discretion of the Executive.

 Expected Commitment Level